Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 - Newer platform with a smaller feature set than established tools like Apollo

-- Less customization over prospecting logic compared to Clay’s workflow builder
+- Less control over prospecting logic than Clay’s workflow builder

-- Not designed for teams that want to manage their own sending infrastructure separately
+- Not designed for teams that want to run their own sending infrastructure separately

-Best for: Consultants, coaches, and small agencies who want agency-quality outbound without the setup or the $5K/month retainer.
+Best for: consultants, coaches, and small agencies who want agency-quality outbound without the setup or the agency retainer.

-The right tool depends on where you need help:
+The right tool depends on where you need help.
+Match the job to be done, not the longest feature list.

 | If you need… | Consider |